13 Best Dinner Habits to Drop 10 Pounds

 For example, controlling the size of your portions and sticking to lean sources of protein such as eggs or chicken can easily save you hundreds of calories a day, and both of those strategies require minimal effort.
 Research has shown weight loss is also improved when people adopt a dinnertime routine, so it would serve you well to make a habit of breaking bread around the same time each night and taking on some quick and easy dinnertime rituals.

-For additional guidance on how you can lose weight without making any drastic changes, check out this list of the 100 Best Weight Loss Tips!
+Check out the full list below and if you're looking for additional guidance on how you can lose weight without making any drastic changes, uncover the 15 Underrated Weight Loss Tips That Actually Work.

 Control Your Portion Size